unifyai/unify-desktop-assistant/README.md

 `unify-desktop-assistant start`

+### HTTPS Tunnel

-5. Tunnel the service to HTTPS.
+1. If there isn't a default and secure external IP for controls, tunnel the service to HTTPS.

 a.
 For testing